elesto-dao/elesto/docs/README.md

 ### Summary

-Cosmos Cash is a protocol designed to be regulatory compliant that offers the same guarantees as traditional banking systems.
+Elesto is a protocol designed to be regulatory compliant that offers the same guarantees as traditional banking systems.
 Features that enable these guarantees are Know Your Customer (KYC), anti-money laundering (AML) tracking, Financial Action Task Force (FATF) travel rule, and identity management.
-Cosmos Cash uses a novel approach to identity management by leveraging W3C specifications for decentralized identifiers and verifiable credentials.
+Elesto uses a novel approach to identity management by leveraging W3C specifications for decentralized identifiers and verifiable credentials.

 ### Research paper

-For more information on the research behind the Cosmos Cash protocol, see the Cosmos Cash research paper:
+For more information on the research behind the Elesto protocol, see the Elesto research paper:

 [Cosmos Cash: Investigation into EU regulations affecting E-Money tokens](https://drive.google.com/file/d/1zmEyA8kA0uAIRGDKxYElOKvjtz4f_Ep5/view)

 ### Architecture

-The Cosmos Cash approach leverages open standards to reach its goals and to offer an open model that is compatible with third-party projects that use the open standards.
-In particular, the Cosmos Cash project uses:
+The Elesto approach leverages open standards to reach its goals and to offer an open model that is compatible with third-party projects that use the open standards.
+In particular, the Elesto project uses:

 - Self-sovereign identity ([SSI](./Reference/GLOSSARY.md#self-sovereign-identity-ssi))
 - Decentralized identifier ([DID](./Reference/GLOSSARY.md#decentralized-identifier-did))